20+ Essential Mobile Email Statistics

-An important aspect of email campaigns is the “From” name which preferably should be displayed with a larger text and catchy font so that readers can instantly identify the sender.
-A significant 68% of Americans say they decide on whether to open an email or not based on how distinctive the “From” name appears, as revealed by desktop and mobile email facts.
+An important aspect of email campaigns is the “From” name, as a significant 68% of Americans say they decide on whether to open an email or not based on how distinctive the “From” name appears, as revealed by desktop and mobile email facts.

 19. People spend an average of 51 seconds reading a newsletter.

 Studies provide evidence that human beings process images 60,000 times faster than text.
 Perhaps this is why the average person spends less than a minute reading a newsletter.
-This can be very effective for email campaigns especially if compelling visuals are used.
-Mobile-wise, it is vital to make sure the image and text of the email are optimized to fit on small displays.
+This can be very effective for email campaigns, especially if compelling visuals are used.
+Mobile-wise, it is vital to make sure the image and text of the email are optimized to fit small screens.

 20. Email replies sent from phones are 60% shorter than desktop.

-EmailMonday’s mobile email usage statistics on mobile vs desktop usage ratio reveal that people are lazier when writing a response from a phone.
+EmailMonday’s mobile email usage statistics reveal that people are lazier when writing a response from a phone.
 The primary cause of this action lies in the accessibility of a desktop — it has a bigger keyboard.
-Plus, users can view the whole mail on a 22+ inch screen compared to smartphones’ 5-6 inch displays.
+Plus, users can view the whole large mail on a 22+ inch screen, which is not the case with smartphones’ 5-6 inch displays.

 21. Protecting against spam and malware will remain a critical problem for all companies.